ioannistourtouras/Project-Game/Readme.md

 ## Description
 Space Battle is an action game, where the player controls the spaceship and tries to avoid asteroids to gain score.
 To avoid them you should use the left and right arrows, because if an asteroid meets the spaceship, the spaceship is destroyed and the space-journey ends.
+To win this battle the spaceship is equipped with a laser, that crashes the asteroids when used.

 ## MVP